naheld/proteomics_protocols/tube_gel_digest.md

 # Tube gel digestion
-### Developed by Dawn Moran in the Saito Lab and adapted for phosphoproteomics by Noelle Held.
+### Developed in the Saito Lab and adapted for phosphoproteomics by Noelle Held.
 See also Lu and Zhu Mol Cel Proteomics 2005

 ### Key concerns: avoid acidic pH and high temperatures, as these can destroy the delicate phosphopeptide bond.
 Consider also avoiding the use of DTT, which inactivates the phosphatase inhibitor sodium orthovanadate